 Which lead me to …

-I’m creating Lily Bowers in her image.
+And so, I created Lily Bowers in her image.

-In the business world, being sensitive as a human characteristic is often seen as a deficit – but in the grand scheme of things, it’s what makes us caring, loving and human.
+In the business world, being sensitive or an empath is often seen as a deficit or weak — but in reality, it’s what makes us caring, loving and human.